Solver Max logo

 But, in most situations, the number of combinations is too large.
 Many orders of magnitude too large.
 That's when we need more sophisticated methods, like mixed integer linear programming and constraint programming.

 In this series of articles, we look at a simple situation that requires deciding the best order for positioning devices in a rack.
-We use four methods for solving this problem:
+We use five methods for solving this problem:

 Along the way, we see how a problem's size can quickly escalate to a colossal magnitude.
 We also demonstrate how, contrary to popular belief, that magnitude is not necessarily a barrier to finding a good solution.